igoreskin/react-weather-widget/README.md

 ## Automated end-to-end test

-After running npm install, to run an automated e2e test please run this entire command in the project directory:
+After running npm install and launching the app by running npm start, to run an automated e2e test please run this entire command in the project directory:

 ### `testcafe chrome e2etest.js`